sealink/ckeditor-tags-plugin/README.md

 ## ckeditor-liquidtag-plugin

-Adds a toolbar icon and dialogue which allows the user to select a record from a pre-defined list of records.
+Allows the user to select from a pre-defined list of records and have it inserted into the editor at the current selection location.

 ### How to Install?